ColorlessSaber/HTML-AND-CSS-PROJECTS/README.md

 # HTML-AND-CSS-PROJECTS
 ## Introduction
 Repository for Tech Academy projects involving the programming languages HTML and CSS.
-This repository demonstrates my basic knowledge of HTML and CSS I learned from my bootcamp.
+This repository demonstrates the HTML and CSS knowledge I have learned from the Tech Academy bootcamp.

 ## Technologies
 - HTML5